nrcelik/Currency_Converter_WebSite/README.md

 *** This is a project converting currencies ***

-* Download / Clone the Currency_Converter(API) folderfirstly and run it.
+* Download / Clone the Currency_Converter(API) folder firstly and run it.